JTrippas/Spoken-Conversational-Search/README.md

 ## Preliminary Analysis

 The resleased data is of a prelimiary analysis of a spoken conversational search experimental setup.
 Please note that coding the data set is an iterative process and therefore has changed for consecutive analysis.
 We are planning on releasing the full data set and with updated code book once this is finalized.
-Observational findings are published in
+Observational findings are published in <br>
 [Informing the Design of Spoken Conversational Search.](http://www.johannetrippas.com/papers/Trippas_CHIIR_2018.pdf) <br>
 Trippas, Johanne R., Damiano Spina, Lawrence Cavedon, Hideo Joho, and Mark Sanderson. <br>
-In Proceedings of the 2017 Conference on Conference Human Information Interaction and Retrieval, 2018. (to appear)
+In Proceedings of the 2017 Conference on Conference Human Information Interaction and Retrieval (CHIIR'18), 2018. (to appear)

 # Abstract